The Macbeth of Managua Axes His Rivals — And Writes More Nicaraguan Tragedy

 Someone please send Ortega and Murillo a volume of Shakespeare.
 Maybe they'll remember how tragically such tales of sound and fury, told by idiots like them, so often end.

 That kangaroo code kept crashing down.
-On Tuesday human rights activist Felix Maradiaga was hauled in for questioning, released — then minutes later pulled over, roughed up and taken to Managua’s notorious El Chipote prison.
+On Tuesday human rights activist Felix Maradiaga, who'd returned from exile in Miami to challenge Ortega, was hauled in for questioning, released — then minutes later pulled over, roughed up and taken to Managua’s notorious El Chipote prison.
 Then came economist Juan Sebastián Chamorro (Cristiana’s cousin); business leader José Adán Aguerri; sociologist Violeta Granera, under house arrest; and on Wednesday, attorney José Bernard Pallais.

 Whatever their politics, it’s hard not to call these seven people brave – and hard not to fear for their safety.
 That’s because it’s equally hard not to forget human rights groups say Ortega’s security forces have killed almost 400 civilians since anti-government protests broke out in Nicaragua three years ago.
 Many others have suffered torture in prisons like El Chipote.